Line And Paragraph Numbering In Word

 When you’re discussing a speech or other document ‘in progress’ you might want to number the lines or paragraphs for easy reference “Please change paragraphs 6, 7, 21 and 27”.
-Sure, these days there’s a lot of linking and online collaboration but there’s also a place for face-to-face collaboration with paper drafts.
+Sure, these days there’s a lot of linking and online collaboration but there’s still a place for line or paragraph numbering.

 Line numbering will give you left hand line numbering like this:

-It’s a simple thing – line or paragraph numbering – but as usual in Microsoft Office, there’s complications and surprising pitfalls.
+Line numbering is simple.
+Paragraph numbering is done indirectly.
+As usual in Microsoft Office, there’s complications and surprising pitfalls.
 Office-Watch.com doesn’t just give you the simple ‘Microsoft approved’ answer but digs deeper.

-In Word 2007, Word 2010 and Word 2013 the Page Layout tab has a Line Numbers pull down, as you can see in the image below.
+In Word the Layout tab has a Line Numbers pull down.

 The full Line Numbering dialog has options for continuous line numbers or numbering for each page or section also the start number and increments.
 ‘From text’ controls the distance between the numbering and the document text.